VonHeikemen/sublime-pro-key-bindings/README.md

 That means, this plugin doesn't do anything at runtime.
 After the `.sublime-keymap` is created everything is in the hands of sublime's internal mechanism.

-Anyway, once your ready, search the command `Sublime Programatic Key Bindings - Compile Default` in the command palette and run it.
+Anyway, once your ready, search the command `Sublime Programmatic Key Bindings - Compile Default` in the command palette and run it.

 ### Create your own command